Learn more about Talbot's Ph.D. and Ed.D. Programs in Educational Studies.

 Are you an international student?
 Please view the international admissions requirements

 Enrollment is limited and admission is on a selective basis, therefore applications should be made as early as possible.
-The Doctoral Program committee will process completed applications on a monthly basis.
-Applications submitted after the deadline will usually be considered for the following semester (residential program) or the next cohort (modular program).
+Applications submitted after the deadline will usually be considered for the following year (residential program) or the next cohort (hybrid residential program).

 The doctoral program seeks to admit applicants whose background clearly demonstrate scholarly aptitude, a commitment to the historic Christian faith, personal character and integrity, a service-oriented motivation toward endeavors of educational ministry and a deepening relationship with God.
 Biola University does not discriminate on the basis of race, color, national origin, ethnic group identification, gender, age or physical disability.